-Blake’s 7 and Firefly are two of the most beloved science fiction series of all time which is pretty incredible when you consider that both had a relatively brief run of television.
+Blake’s 7 and Firefly are two of the most beloved science fiction television series, which is pretty incredible when you consider that both had a relatively brief run of television.

-Paul Darrow the star of Blake’s 7 even called Firefly “the Blake’s 7 of today”.
-However despite this Joss Whedon much to sci fi fans around the worlds surprise recently claimed in a new biography that he never watched Blake’s 7 or indeed any other British science fiction series such as Doctor Who.
-Thus any similarity between the two shows is purely coincidental.
+Paul Darrow the star of Blake’s 7, even called Firefly “the Blake’s 7 of today”.
+However despite this Joss Whedon, much to many fans surprise recently claimed in a new biography that he never watched Blake’s 7, or indeed any other British science fiction series such as Doctor Who.
+Any similarity between the two shows is therefore purely coincidental.

 1 Best Captain

 Both Reynolds and Blake were more idealistic leaders of a band of outlaws, but where as with Blake I feel his idealism was the only aspect of his character that we saw, with Malcolm we saw other sides to his character too.
 Also I feel that Malcolm’s relationship with the rest of the crew was more fully fleshed out than Blake’s.
-Thus I am going to have to go with lovable rouge Nathan Fillion on this one.
+Therefore I am going to have to go with lovable rouge Nathan Fillion on this one.

 Best Anti Hero

 Two very similar characters.
-Kerr Avon and Jayne Cobb are both self servers who are shown to be perfectly willing to leave their ship mates behind in a time of peril or even sell them out.
+Kerr Avon and Jayne Cobb are both self servers who are shown to be perfectly willing to leave their ship mates behind in a time of peril, or even sell them out.
 They look at things in a purely cold and logical way and have no loyalty whatsoever to any other member of the crew.

 Avon was a truly ground breaking character.
 He was not sci fi’s first anti hero on television.
-Prior to Avon we had already had Jonathan Harris’s Dr Smith in Lost in Space.
+Prior to Avon, we had already had Jonathan Harris’s Dr Smith in Lost in Space.
 Dr Smith was certainly not your typical leading character.
 He was a murderer, a liar, a cheat, a coward, selfish, lazy, weasly and someone who would happily betray children just to save his own miserable neck.
-Despite this however the audience loved him and he became the main character in the series and to this day is the most remembered character from Lost in Space.
+Despite this however the audience loved him and he became the main character in the series.
+To this day he is still the most remembered character from Lost in Space.

-In Avon’s case however he manages to convince the crew to go along with it and is actually the hero of the episode because of it.
+In Avon’s case however he manages to convince the crew to go along with it and is actually the hero of the episode because of his murderous actions.
 At the end he remains thoroughly unapologetic about the scientists death and even jokes about it.
 “What about dr Paxton?”
 “Who?”.